BioPassport Token Trading Up 6.5% Over Last 7 Days (BIOT)

-BioPassport Token (CURRENCY:BIOT) traded 5.8% lower against the U.S. dollar during the 1-day period ending at 12:00 PM E.T. on August 30th.
-One BioPassport Token coin can now be purchased for $0.0231 or 0.00000047 BTC on major cryptocurrency exchanges.
-During the last seven days, BioPassport Token has traded 6.5% higher against the U.S. dollar.
-BioPassport Token has a total market cap of $11.91 million and $731,059.00 worth of BioPassport Token was traded on exchanges in the last day.
+BioPassport Token (CURRENCY:BIOT) traded 5.8% lower against the US dollar during the 24 hour period ending at 10:00 AM ET on August 31st.
+One BioPassport Token coin can now be bought for about $0.0231 or 0.00000047 BTC on popular exchanges.
+BioPassport Token has a market cap of $11.91 million and approximately $731,059.00 worth of BioPassport Token was traded on exchanges in the last 24 hours.
+Over the last seven days, BioPassport Token has traded 6.5% higher against the US dollar.

 - Chainlink (LINK) traded down 1.3% against the dollar and now trades at $25.66 or 0.00052596 BTC.